Jac Collinsworth: ESPN (2017–2020)

 Following his work at NBC while a student at Notre Dame, Collinsworth began working at ESPN in 2017.
 He started off as a features reporter for Sunday NFL Countdown and in 2018 started hosting NFL Live during the NFL offseason.
 He also hosted the ACC Network's premier football show The Huddle.

 Second stint at NBC (2020–present)

 After three years at ESPN, Collinsworth returned to NBC in 2020.
-At NBC, Collinsworth serves as the co-host of Football Night in America.
+At NBC, Collinsworth serves as the on-site host of Football Night in America.
 He served as the host for the pre and post-game show for Notre Dame Football on NBC.
 Collinsworth is also a pre and post-race studio host for NASCAR on NBC.
 He serves as the play-by-play announcer for Atlantic 10 Conference men's basketball and is the voice of the Atlantic 10 men's basketball tournament.

 In 2021, Collinsworth served as a reporter for NBC's coverage of the Kentucky Derby, pre-race host of the Indianapolis 500 and an on-site contributor for the 2020 Tokyo Summer Olympics on Peacock.